turbot/steampipe-plugin-guardrails/docs/tables/guardrails_control.md

 ### Query the most recent 10 controls

-Note: It's more efficient to have Turbot limit the results to the last 10 (`filter = 'limit:10'`), rather than using `limit 10` which will pull all rows from Turbot and will then filter them afterwards on the Steampipe side.
+Note: It's more efficient to have Turbot Guardrails limit the results to the last 10 (`filter = 'limit:10'`), rather than using `limit 10` which will pull all rows from Turbot Guardrails and will then filter them afterwards on the Steampipe side.

 ```sql
 select